How to check and reduce CPU usage on MacBook

 If you're constantly waiting for applications to load or find yourself gazing at the spinning beachball more than you'd like, it's time to check your CPU usage and jump into troubleshooting mode.

-What is CPU usage on Mac?
+What causes high CPU usage on Mac?

 CPU (Central Processing Unit) is essentially responsible for performing all of your system tasks.
 Often referred to as the brain of a Mac, it executes commands and instructions and interacts with all other parts of your Mac.